Exhibitions

 History

 In 2007, the gallery at Allens Lane Art Center was named after the late Carolyn Fiedler-Alber by her loving husband, Howard Alber.
 Mrs. Alber was a graduate of the Tyler School of Art and had taught in both the Philadelphia and New Jersey public school systems.
 She was chair of Volunteers at the Quadrangle and a member of Friends of Artists Equity.
-She also devoted much of her time helping shut-ins and handicapped persons and was involved in several AIDS organizations.
+She also devoted much of her time helping people with disabilities and was involved in several AIDS organizations.

 In 2012, Howard Alber passed away at the age of 101.
 Understanding just how important Howard was to the center, the name of the gallery was changed to honor them both.
 Howard was an accomplished artist and when he passed, the center put on a memorial retrospective of his works.